The Tyler Durden effect

 Tyler essentially fills a gap in the narrator’s life; he’s something that the narrator craves.
 As such, the lesson remains that rather than focusing on creating a generic ad that could potentially appeal to a mass audience, create something that appeals explicitly and resonates on a deeper level with your niche market.
 Remember, quality over quantity.

 Of course, the intention of advertising will always be to sell something.
 But many brands neglect to find a perspective to do this, instead relying on the aesthetics of a campaign.
 Your message needs to be strong.
 You need something that will resonate with your audience; be it an argument, a mission or even just a reason for them to care.
-Without these things, your audience become numb and your advertising becomes nothing more than white noise.
+Without these things, your audience becomes numb and your advertising becomes nothing more than white noise in an already overcrowded industry.
 The grotty basement in which Tyler’s Fight Club is born isn’t particularly pretty, but the message of the club is strong; it makes you feel something.
 Which is precisely what your marketing should aim to do.

 Creative disruption – breaking the mould

 Essentially, Fight Club teaches us what marketing should be.
 Admittedly, it’s probably best that you don’t push your customers to the point of anarchy, but there’s something undeniably powerful and different to Tyler’s approach.
 It’s fresh and it disrupts the normal flow of consumerism.
-Granted, I’m not in a rush to experience somebody punching me in the face but admit it, Tyler’s messages makes you feel something more powerful than just that one initial rush of adrenaline.
+Granted, I’m not in a rush to experience somebody punching me in the face but admit it, Tyler’s message makes you feel something more powerful than just that one initial rush of adrenaline.
+It gives people a sense of purpose, it makes them feel alive.
 He adds fuel to the fire and ignites a powerful brand message.
 It’s not about budgets, it’s about creating a brand and an experience that’s too powerful to resist.

 The inspiration behind our company name even stems from this very same notion.
 Our MD, Gareth, has spoken in more detail about our brand name in the past, but in a nutshell, it came from a song by Muse called Uprising.
 Even from its earliest conception, our brand has been about “being different and rebelling against the norm.”
 In the marketing world, there’s a type of marketing called Creative Disruption, and we’re proud to champion that.
 Creative disruption, by definition, signifies a break from the ordinary; it disrupts (obviously) the mediocrity that’s sadly becoming more and more prevalent in advertising.
 It’s what Tyler does with his fight clubs, and it’s what we do for our clients.

 In short, it’s time to be more creative, more thoughtful and more inspirational.
 Don’t blindly market your product to the masses.
+Strip everything back.
+Start from scratch if you really have to.
 Find your own identity, work on your brand message and everything will fall into place.
 After all, “it’s only after we lose everything that we’re free to do anything.”
-I’ll leave you with that nugget of wisdom from the hero of this revolution!
+I’ll leave you with that nugget of wisdom from the hero of this revolution.

 If your marketing strategy could do with a little more fight, get in touch.